NET ZERO WAREHOUSE

 This is a different approach to the tilt-up typology native to the area and AMASS hope to use this project as a test case to demonstrate that considering re-use first can result in a project that is economically and environmentally sustainable.

-status // Construction 2024
+status // In Construction

 location // Whadjuk Noongar Country / Perth